carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 with checking build modes to mitigate the limitations of Carbon's safety guarantees without imposing overhead on production systems.

-Where the practical realities outlined previously preclude guaranteed safety, adhering to this kind of testing methodology is essential.
+When a developer chooses to use Carbon, adhering to this kind of testing methodology is essential for maintaining safety.
 As a consequence, Carbon's ecosystem, including the language, tools, and libraries, will need to directly work to remove barriers and encourage the development of these methodologies.

-On the other hand, if the practical realities of a domain preclude this degree of testing rigor, developers should evaluate whether a language with more comprehensive safety guarantees would be better suited.
+The reliance on testing may make Carbon a poor choice in some environments; in environments where such testing rigor is infeasible, a language with a greater degree of static checking may be better suited.

 ## Alternatives considered

+When considering alternatives, they are evaluated against what can secure the optimized release build mode.
+Some techniques may have performance implications which are too expensive to use in the optimized release build, while still offering useful techniques for catching safety violations in development build modes.
+For example, reference counting is an infeasible expense for an optimized release build, but may be used for dynamic safety checks in development build modes as part of TODO TECHNIQUE.

+TODO finish example

 ### Guaranteed safety by default (Rust's model)